 Most people who have tried Pilates or looked into it know the quote, “if your spine is inflexibly stiff at 30, you are old.
 If it is completely flexible at 60, you are young”.
 Joseph Pilates truly believed this and even now we talk about it.

 This is now known as spinal articulation.
 In Polestar, spine articulation is our third principle.
 To us, this means how you distribute movement throughout the spine, and as a result, you get a distribution of the forces you then put through it.
 If you can do this well, the chances of pain and injury in one specific area go down.

-Last year one of our Physio and Pilates instructors Louise Alywin explained why Pilates was great for golfers and how she has used it with some of the top players in the world.
+Last year one of our Physio and Pilates instructors Louise Aylwin explained why Pilates is great for golfers and how she has used it with some of the top players in the world.